 sudo apt update && sudo apt full-upgrade

-- Re-install the pureos-desktop package:
+- Re-install the pureos-gnome package:

-sudo apt-get install pureos-desktop
+sudo apt-get install pureos-gnome

 System CANNOT boot at all, only black screen after disk unlock is shown.

 - Restart your computer, wait until BIOS/Coreboot messages disappear and press ESC right away to enter the boot loader menu.

 - Use ↑ and ↓ keys to navigate, select Advanced Options menu item and press ENTER.

 - Select one of the older kernel options from the list (lower on the list) and press ENTER to boot it.